-National Code of Practice on privacy and ethics for using learning analytics
+National Code of Practice on privacy and ethics for using education data

-It is 2020, which means that the zone Secure and reliable use of learning analytics will start organising the development of a national Code of Practice on privacy and ethics for learning analytics.
-In this blog, you can read what a Code of Practice is, why it is a useful tool for accelerating the use of learning analytics at higher education institutions, and which initiatives already exist.
+It is 2020, which means that the zone Secure and reliable use of education data will start organising the development of a national Code of Practice on privacy and ethics for education data.
+In this blog, you can read what a Code of Practice is, why it is a useful tool for accelerating the use of education data at higher education institutions, and which initiatives already exist.

 What is a Code of Practice?

 A Code of Practice is a set of norms, values and rules that direct how people in a particular professional group behave in the practice of their work.
 These guiding principles are drawn up in a variety of other sectors.
 For example, the municipalities of Amsterdam and Eindhoven have formulated principles which are now adopted by the Association of Netherlands Municipalities.

 A Code of Practice is not an alternative to, or a replacement of, the General Data Protection Regulation (GDPR).
 A Code of Practice tailors the GDPR to the specific context: in our case, the responsible use of education data in higher education institutions in the Netherlands.
 The Code of Practice will provide an overview of aspects that a higher education institutions must meet to be able to work with education data in an ethical and privacy-friendly manner.

 When working with personal data, many questions arise.
 How do you ensure data collection is of added value and that the privacy of the students is respected?
 Are you going to work on the basis of legitimate interest or consent?
 If you are going to work on the basis of permission, how do you deal with students who do not give permission?
 How do you keep control over data when you use tools from commercial parties?
 How do you involve all stakeholders and when is communication transparent enough?
 These are just a few examples of relevant ethical and privacy considerations.